FlowNIB: An Information Bottleneck Analysis of Bidirectional vs. Unidirectional Language Models: Experiments

-PredGen demonstrated that leveraging the model’s generative capability—rather than relying solely on pooled representations—retains higher mutual information with the input, improving prediction quality.
-However, a key limitation of PredGen is the increased computational cost of multi-token generation, especially for regression-type tasks.
+\paragraph{Model framework.} While standard approaches apply a pooling operation over the final hidden states followed by a classifier, we adopt an alternative strategy inspired by the PredGen framework \citep{kowsher2025predicting}.
+Instead of pooling, PredGen follows the native behavior of LMs—e.g., masked prediction or next\mbox{-}token generation—for prediction tasks.
+PredGen demonstrates that leveraging the model’s generative or masking capability, rather than relying solely on pooled representations, retains higher mutual information with the input and improves prediction quality.
+However, a key limitation of PredGen is the increased computational cost of multi\mbox{-}token generation, especially for regression\mbox{-}type tasks.

-To address this, we introduce a modified framework that performs \textit{single-token generation or masked prediction}, as illustrated in Figure~\ref{fig:method_cmp} (Right).
+To address this, we modify this framework into a \emph{single\mbox{-}token generation or masked prediction}, as illustrated in Figure~\ref{fig:method_cmp} (right).
 Specifically, the model predicts a single masked token at a designated position, from which we extract the corresponding final hidden state.
 This representation is then passed through a lightweight MLP classifier.
+In Table~\ref{tab:predgen_regression}, we compare single\mbox{-}token prediction with PredGen across diverse datasets; see Appendix~\ref{sec:predgenvsone} for details.

+In short, we focus on answering the following three research questions: (i) Do bidirectional models preserve more useful information than unidirectional models? (ii) Does higher mutual information lead to better context modeling? (iii) Does predicting a single token (e.g., masked token or next token) lead to better performance than traditional methods?